Skip to main content

 Time-variable rates under §14a Module 3

 Customers with a controllable consumption device (heat pumps, wallboxes, home batteries) registered under §14a EnWG can opt into Module 3, which splits the grid fee into three time windows (high, standard, low).
 Each DSO publishes its own schedule, and for each 15-minute interval the customer is billed one of the three rates.
-The price endpoint handles the lookup per subscription, so you don’t have to compute it.
+The price endpoint handles the lookup per subscription.
 Module 3 requires a smart meter (iMSys), and not every DSO has shipped a usable schedule yet; where a schedule is missing, the endpoint falls back to the static grid fee.
-For the ordering flow and full §14a context, see the grid fee reductions guide.
-Prices returned by the API are gross; VAT (19%) is already included in every component.
+For ordering, see §14a grid fee reductions.